xeroui/xui-vue/README.md

 XUI is a collection of UI components for Vue.js built with TailwindCSS.
 It is designed to be a lightweight and customizable component library that can be easily integrated into your Vue.js project.

+## Precautions
+This project is still in development and is not yet ready for production use.
+Please use with caution.

 ## Installation

 To install XUI, you can use npm or yarn: